jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

-In implementation providing path notifications is a simple matter of allowing the evaluation of the json path expressions when items are added to the stack of current nodes in addition to when they are removed.
+In implementation providing path notifications is a simple matter of allowing the evaluation of the json path expressions when items are pushed to the stack of current nodes in addition to when they are popped.

 Micro-library
 -------------